buttahtoast/helm-charts/charts/library/README.md

 iterates over a given list with dictionary elements and removes elements, which match one of the value in the exception list.

 #### Arguments

+If an as required marked argument is missing, the template engine will fail intentionally.

   * `.exceptions` - A list or space delimited string values, which are exceptions (Optional, Returns input list without modification)
   * `.list` - Data of type slice (Optional, Returns Empty String).